Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed wrong reset value for upload fields when cloning an entity.
 * Fixed initialisation of relationships preset as url arguments (#916).
 * Improved support for custom template sets and block template overrides.
+* Skip truncate for tree and softdeletable entities during installation (#794).
 * Several minor cleanups and simplifications.

 ## ModuleStudio 0.7.0 (Jan 1, 2017)